epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 that provides excellent visibility and control of your containers through a web interface.
 It is very easy to install.

+The downsides of not using Kuberenetes are:

+- manually managing the resources. i.e. deciding up front which server to run each IOC on.
+- no automatic failover to another server if the current server fails or becomes overloaded.
+- no continuous deployment
+-

-The downside of this approach is that you will need to manually manage the resources available to each IOC instance and manually decide which server to run each IOC on.
+ is that you will need to manually manage the resources available to each IOC instance and manually decide which server to run each IOC on.
+It also means that you cannot take advantage of the Kubernetes feat

 ### Helm